-Think of a great email newsletter design as a sort of digital newspaper.
-You’ve got the main story on the front page with smaller news stories interspersed throughout the rest of the publication to engage readers who are looking for additional news after reading that first story.
+The best email newsletter examples read kind of like digital newspapers.
+You’ve got the main story on the front page with smaller news stories interspersed throughout the rest.

 4. Maintain Brand Consistency

 Subscribers should know who sent an email solely from the design.
 This consistency builds trust and makes it easier for readers to quickly find the information they want in your newsletters.
-Using different color schemes and layouts with every new campaign can annoy recipients, which in turn can hurt engagement and increase unsubscribe rates.
+Using different color schemes and layouts with every new campaign can annoy recipients, which in turn can decrease open rates and increase unsubscribe rates. 📉

 This may seem obvious, but your subscribers won’t be too happy if they aren’t able to read your newsletter content.